 - Safety in Construction Sites

 - Occupational Health & Ergonomics

 Information on the subjects offered can be obtained at www.bse.polyu.edu.hk/programmes/SubjectCode/index.html.

-- A Bachelor's degree with Honours in architecture, fire engineering, safety engineering, building services engineering, construction, building surveying, building technology, applied science, engineering, physics or chemistry; or the equivalent (including recognised professional qualifications).
+- A Bachelor's degree with Honours in fire engineering, safety engineering, building services engineering, construction, architecture, building surveying, building technology, applied science, engineering, physics or chemistry; or the equivalent (including recognised professional qualifications).